appleboy/alertsnitch/README.md

 To run AlertSnitch requires a MySQL or Postgres database to write to.

-The database must be initialized with AlertSnitch model.
+The database must be initialized with the AlertSnitch model.

 AlertSnitch will not go online until the model is up to date with the expected one.
 Bootstrapping scripts are provided in the [scripts][./script.d]